-The audit report for the previous financial year's annual accounts contains no qualifications or reservations.
+The audit report on the annual accounts for the previous financial year does not include any qualifications or reservations.
 (C.1.33)

 Lastly, for the future implementation in Spanish law of EU Directive 2022/2464 on Corporate Sustainability Reporting (CSRD), the Company, as an entity subject to this Directive, is evaluating the new principles that will govern the selection, hiring, appointment, reappointment, and removal of the Verifier, as well as the framework of relations between both parties.